m-housh/bootstrap_wrapper/README.md

 # Bootstrap Wrapper

 This is a python library that adds bootstrap capabilities to dominate.
 Use at your own risk...
+Only tested and used with python 3.5 not sure of compatablity with other python versions.

 This is heavily inspired by Flask-Nav and Flask-Bootstrap.